VelasiriSreeja/Experiment--03-Half-Subtractor-and-Full-subtractor/README.md

 Diff = A ⊕ B ⊕ Bin B = A'Bin + A'B + BBin

 ## Procedure
-Connect the supply (+5V) to the circuit
+1.Connect the supply (+5V) to the circuit
-Switch ON the main switch
-If the output is 1,then the led glows.
+2.Switch ON the main switch (If the output is 1,then the led glows.)

 ## Program:
 /*